input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 At this time, Haskell is the only supported language that has the functions for this.

-If you are using Haskell, use the [Marlowe client library](https://github.com/input-output-hk/marlowe-cardano/tree/main/marlowe-client), one of our libraries in our marlowe-cardano repo.
+If you are using Haskell, use the **[Marlowe client library](https://github.com/input-output-hk/marlowe-cardano/tree/main/marlowe-client)**, one of our libraries in our marlowe-cardano repo.
 It exports a monad transformer called `MarloweT` that enables you to run a client of the Marlowe Runtime protocol.
-Run that monad transformer by providing the port number and host address of the Runtime and it will connect to it and handle the binary format for you.
+Run that monad transformer by providing the port number and host address of Runtime and it will connect to it and handle the binary format for you.

 ## Messaging behavior